ECOM-Engineering/Raspberry-Shutdown/doc/user-guide.md

 The  [Raspberry-Shutdown](https://github.com/ECOM-Engineering/Raspberry-Shutdown) project describes a very simple system in order to shut down Raspberry Pi safely.
 It consists of a Python 3.x script *button_LED.py*, a simple schematic and this description.
  This project is tested in Raspberry models 3, 3B, 4B, zero-wh under raspbian V10, Raspberry OS (Debian) and above.
- The python script uses the awesome [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/about/) library,
+ The python script uses the awesome [libgpiod](https://pypi.org/project/gpiod/) library.

 ## Background